TomTalker/TalknessStore/README.md

 # Notes
 - ***UNISTORE IS IN EARLY TESTING, BE AWARE***
-- The apps have no proper t3x at the moment because I can't do it :)
+- The apps have no icon displayed at the moment

 # Special Thanks
 - Ghost0159